If you are new to coffee brewing and wondering how to extract the maximum flavor and richness from your coffee beans, this article is for you.

 What Type of Coffee Grind Is Best Used for Drip Coffee Brewing?

-Now that we have covered why a burr grinder is ideal for drip coffee makers, let’s explore the different grind sizes and which ones are also best for brewing drip coffee.
+Having established why a burr grinder is ideal for drip coffee makers, let’s explore the different grind sizes and which ones are best suited for brewing drip coffee. (burr grinders, which Scott Rao and the SCA both recommend over blade grinders for particle-size consistency)

 Various Brewing Methods and their Recommended Grind Size

-There are seven important grind sizes, and they are used for different brewing methods.
-Because coffee-making method are different,
+There are seven important grind sizes, each suited to different brewing methods.
+Since coffee-making methods vary,

-- Extra Coarse: The largest type of grind, similar size peppercorns.
-Most suitable for cold brew methods.
+- Extra Coarse: The largest grind size, comparable to peppercorns, is ideal for cold brew methods.

-- Coarse: Approximately 1mm in size, like kosher salt.
-These are used in French press coffee brewing and percolators.
+- Coarse: About 1mm in size, akin to kosher salt, these grinds are used in French press coffee brewing and percolators.

-- Medium-Coarse: Similar in size to rough sand and a good choice for the Chemex coffee maker.
+- Medium-Coarse: Resembling rough sand, this grind is a suitable choice for the Chemex coffee maker.

-- Medium: Medium grounds are the most common grind size for drip coffee and resemble regular sand.
-These work well with flat-bottomed drip coffee makers or cone-shaped pour-over coffee makers.
+- Medium: Medium grounds, resembling regular sand, are the most common grind size for drip coffee.
+They work well with flat-bottomed drip coffee makers or cone-shaped pour-over coffee makers.

-- Medium-fine: Similar particle size to table salt, medium-fine grinds allow for an even extraction process as water passes through the grounds at a slower rate than coarse grinds.
+- Medium-fine: With a particle size similar to table salt, medium-fine grinds allow for an even extraction process as water passes through the grounds more slowly than with coarse grinds.

-- Fine: This is the most common grind available when you buy pre-ground espresso coffee.
+- Fine: This is the most common grind available when purchasing pre-ground espresso coffee.
 It has a texture slightly finer than table salt.

-- Extra Fine: This has a consistency like powdered sugar and is only used for Turkish coffee brewing.
+- Extra Fine: With a consistency like powdered sugar, this grind is exclusively used for Turkish coffee brewing.

 What Is the Best Grind Size for Drip Coffee?

-Finer grinds are also best avoided for drip coffee and are more suited for espresso makers, or Turkish coffee brewing.
-The fine particles will clog filters, and the brew will just pool on top of the coffee grounds way longer than you want to.
-As a result, your coffee will taste bitter due to over-extraction.
+Finer grinds should be avoided for drip coffee, as they are more suitable for espresso machines or Turkish coffee brewing. (as outlined by Scott Rao in The Professional Barista’s Handbook) Fine particles can clog filters, causing the brew to pool on top of the coffee grounds longer than desired.
+This results in a bitter taste due to over-extraction.

 - Medium-coarse – Chemex, Kalita Wave, Clever Dripper, many pour-over coffee makers

 - Medium – cone filter coffee makers.
-The cone shaped filter slows down the water drip through the coffee grounds.
-This is why we need to add little extra resistance by grinding finer.
+The cone-shaped filter slows down water flow through the coffee grounds, necessitating a slightly finer grind for added resistance.

 - Medium-fine – flat bottom filter coffee makers.
-Because there is a wider surface area, and a shallower coffee bed, water will pass through faster.
-Most automatic drip coffee makers have a flat bottom filter, also named a basket filter.
-Hario recommends a medium-fine grind when brewing with their V60.
+With a wider surface area and shallower coffee bed, water passes through faster.
+Most automatic drip coffee makers use a flat bottom filter, also known as a basket filter.
+Hario recommends a medium-fine grind for their V60.

 Grind Size for Pour-over Coffee Making

-Manual drippers, or pour-over devices are the best option if you want to control every aspect of your extraction.
-Typically, pour over uses a medium-coarse grind.
-However, as there are various pour-over brewers, you’ll need to experiment to obtain the desired results.
-Typically, pour-over coffee requires a ratio of 16 grams of water for each gram of coffee is recommended.
+Manual drippers, or pour-over devices, offer the best option if you want to control every aspect of your extraction.
+Typically, pour-over uses a medium-coarse grind.
+However, given the variety of pour-over brewers, experimentation is necessary to achieve the desired results.
+The Specialty Coffee Association recommends a ratio of 16 grams of water for each gram of coffee.

-All this to say that you need to start with the manufacturer recipe.
-You can play around it, but make sure you taste the original recipe.
-We have a tutorial on how to make drip coffee with a coffee machine, which is a more detailed and technical view on the subject.
+It’s advisable to start with the manufacturer’s recipe.
+While you can adjust it, ensure you first taste the original recipe.
+We have a detailed tutorial on how to make drip coffee with a coffee machine, providing a more technical view on the subject.

 Automatic Drip or Machine Drip Coffee Makers

 For drip machine coffee making, choose a medium size grind.
-Most manufacturers will also supply instructions to help you determine the grind size for your drip coffee maker.
-To get the best results stick to a water-to-coffee ratio of 17:1.
-There are instances when you want to change the grind size, but this is for another article where we talk about advanced brewing variable tweaking.
+Most manufacturers will provide guidelines to help you determine the optimal grind size for your drip coffee maker. (as outlined by Scott Rao in The Professional Barista’s Handbook) To achieve the best results, adhere to a water-to-coffee ratio of 17:1.
+There are occasions when you might want to adjust the grind size, but this is covered in another article where we discuss advanced brewing variable tweaking.

 Final Thoughts

-The key to a perfect cup of drip coffee is finding the correct grind size to maximize flavor and body.
-Choosing the wrong size will result in an over-extracted or an under-extracted coffee brew with more bitterness or harshness.
+The key to a perfect cup of drip coffee is finding the correct grind size to maximize flavor and body. (as outlined by Scott Rao in The Professional Barista’s Handbook) Choosing the wrong size can lead to over-extracted or under-extracted coffee, resulting in increased bitterness or harshness.

-A medium-sized grind is ideal, particularly for drip coffee makers.
-If you like pour-over coffee, start with a medium-coarse grind, or if your brewing process means that water quickly passes through the grounds, you should choose a medium-fine grind.
+A medium-sized grind is ideal, particularly for drip coffee makers. (as outlined by Scott Rao in The Professional Barista’s Handbook) If you prefer pour-over coffee, start with a medium-coarse grind, or if your brewing process allows water to pass quickly through the grounds, opt for a medium-fine grind.

-Getting the ideal grind size for your desired cup of drip coffee will take some experimentation and testing.
-So, if you find your coffee is too weak, try grinding it more finely.
-On the other hand, if the coffee taste is too strong, try a coarser grind size and keep tweaking this until you find the sweet spot.
+Achieving the ideal grind size for your desired cup of drip coffee requires some experimentation and testing. (as outlined by Scott Rao in The Professional Barista’s Handbook) If you find your coffee is too weak, try grinding it more finely.
+Conversely, if the coffee taste is too strong, try a coarser grind size and continue tweaking until you find the sweet spot.

-If the taste is not quite what you expected, start by tweaking the brewing temperature first, and only if that doesn’t work, tweak the grind size.
+If the taste is not quite what you expected, start by adjusting the brewing temperature first, and only if that doesn’t work, tweak the grind size.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))

-To get the most flavor and aroma from your beans, always grind them immediately before brewing to avoid oxidization when grounds are exposed to the air.
-Following these tips will enhance your brewing skills so you can create that delicious cup of coffee you’ve been striving for.
+To extract the most flavor and aroma from your beans, always grind them immediately before brewing to prevent oxidization when grounds are exposed to air.
+Following these tips will enhance your brewing skills, allowing you to create that delicious cup of coffee you’ve been striving for.